godotjs/javascript/README.md

 ## Developer notes

 - This package is not compatible with MSVC, you will get build errors in quickjs.
-- To update the github actions scripts we have the file `build_github_actions.py`.
-This script will copy the actions from the godot repo (usually at `../../`) and modify them to fix the requirements of quickjs and this repo.
-  \*\* If you are updating this repo's compatibility, you should run that script (a brief description is at the top of the script) and it will re-create the actions `.yml` files for you.
 - The script also build the `on_tag.yml` script which automates the github release publishing.
   \*\* The `on_tag.yml` functionality tries to sleep until all jobs with the same `sha` are completed.
 It should be fine to run whenever, but depending on how github actions culls long running jobs you might want to make sure that all/(most of) the builds look good before tagging.
 - Linux ubsan asan build woes: